 - Join couple good PMP exam prep forums (online) and keep in touch with the happenings.
 This is an essential part of your preparation, but don't get carried away.
 Spending a few minutes in a day, reviewing and answering the posts is usually sufficient.

 - Study everyday even if it's just for 30 minutes.
 Avoid long breaks during your preparation.
 From my experience, it's very hard to re-build momentum once you lose it.
 You waste precious time getting back into the groove.

-- (Added on June 13, 2009) While selecting the practice tests, make sure you select the ones that give detailed explanation of the right and the wrong choices.
+- While selecting the practice tests, make sure you select the ones that give detailed explanation of the right and the wrong choices.
 This is very important.
 After you complete the tests, review the answers for each and every question.
 Most people only review the questions, which they got wrong.
 But a better approach is to review your "right" answers also to make sure that your reason for selecting it as the "best" answer, is indeed correct.

-- (Added on June 13, 2009) Attempt at least 3 full-length practice exams, and take each exam in one stretch, just like you would do in the real exam.
+- Attempt at least 3 full-length practice exams, and take each exam in one stretch, just like you would do in the real exam.
 PMP exam is a 4-hour marathon and longer than most other exams you would have taken before.
 Apart from your Project Management skills, it's also a test of your physical and mental endurance.
 So, it's very important to build your stamina to take this exam.